MattPahuta/tip-calculator-app/README.md

 }
 ```

 I went through several iterations of handling the data validation and eventually landed on using an object to hold the logic.
-This felt the most scalable and cleanest to me but I'm sure there's a more elegant way to accomplish it as well.
+This felt the most scalable and cleanest to me but I'm sure there's a more elegant way to accomplish it as well:

 ```js
 const validations = {